open-telemetry/opentelemetry-collector-contrib/processor/probabilisticsamplerprocessor/README.md

 ## Mode Selection

-There are three sampling modes available.
-All modes are consistent.
+There is a single sampling mode available.

 ### Hash seed